chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 * Prepare:

-  1. Deploy a Quorum network with Chainstack.
+  1. With Chainstack, deploy a Quorum network with [Raft consensus](/blockchains/quorum#raft).
   1. Install Ethereum JavaScript API to interact with the Quorum network.
   1. Install Solidity JavaScript Compiler to format the contract for the Quorum network deployment.
   1. Install dotenv and create an `.env` file with your Quorum nodes access and credentials.